Skip to content

 60M+ relationships

-BAC is the largest US consumer bank by deposit relationships — 60M+ US households.
+Per the FY2024 10-K consumer-banking disclosures, Bank of America serves tens of millions of US consumer and small-business relationships, making it among the largest US consumer banks by household reach per FDIC market-share publications.
 Branch footprint covers most major metros; mobile banking (BAC app) has industry-leading active user counts.
 Deposit stickiness + cross-sell economics form the consumer-banking moat.

 Merrill Wealth Franchise